eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ---
 ### Presentation

 This covers applicable presentation flows in alignment with OpenID4VP and ISO/IEC 18013-5.
-Expand to explore detailed functional specifications for the 'Presentation' capabilities.
+Expand to explore detailed functional specifications for the "Presentation" capabilities.

-The 'Presentation' functionality is aligned with the OpenID4VCP protocol (for remote presentation flows) and is continuously updated to align with the [evolving standards and protocols](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/issues/64){:target="_blank"}.
+The "Presentation" functionality is aligned with the OpenID4VCP protocol (for remote presentation flows) and is continuously updated to align with the [evolving standards and protocols](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/issues/64){:target="_blank"}.

 | Feature | Description | Status |
 | --- | --- | --- |